grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

       ↳  99% — ✓ 8811 / ✗ 7
 ```

-**A failed check does not fail or abort the test.** In this regard, check differs from how assertions work for other types of testing.
+**A failed check doesn't fail or abort the test.**
+In this regard, a check differs from how assertions work for other types of testing.

-By default, one failed check does not fail the test because a load test can run thousands or millions of script iterations, each with dozens of assertions.
-Some failures are acceptable; our X nines or our error budget.
+By default, one failed check doesn't fail the test.
+A load test can run thousands or millions of script iterations, each with dozens of assertions.
+Some rate of failure is acceptable, as determined by your SLO's "number of nines" or your organization's error budget.

 ## Test your reliability goals with Thresholds

 Every test should have a goal.
 Engineering organizations set their reliability goals using [Service Level Objectives](https://en.wikipedia.org/wiki/Service-level_objective) (SLOs) to validate availability, performance, or any critical characteristics.

-SLOs are essential aspects of the business or engineering that can be defined at distinct scopes, such as the application, infrastructure component, service, or API scope.
-For example:
+SLOs are essential aspects of the business or engineering that can be defined at distinct scopes, such as on the level of the application, infrastructure component, or service.
+Some example SLOs could be:

-- 99% of APIs returning product information should respond in less than 600ms.
+- That 99% of APIs returning product information respond in less than 600ms.
-- 99.99% of failed login requests should respond in less than 1000ms.
+- That 99.99% of failed log-in requests respond in less than 1000ms.

-Testing SLOs frequently in pre-production and production environments is recommended to ensure their achievement.
+To ensure your system achieves its SLOs, aim to test for them frequently, in both pre-production and production environments.

-The load tests should be designed with pass/fail criteria to validate SLOs, reliability goals, or other important metrics.
-In k6, [Thresholds](https://k6.io/docs/using-k6/thresholds/) allow setting the test pass/fail criteria.
+Load tests should be designed with pass/fail criteria to validate SLOs, reliability goals, or other important metrics.

-Now, we configure Thresholds on the script options.
+In k6, you can use [Thresholds](https://k6.io/docs/using-k6/thresholds/) to set the test pass/fail criteria.

+This script codifies two SLOs in the `thresholds` object, one about error rate (availability) and one about request duration (latency).

 ```javascript
 export const options = {